-- 345 is presented rather than values for individual models (see Sect.
+A similar analysis can be performed to look at AMOC-related precipitation changes (Fig. 6), although here only the ensemble mean is presented rather than values for individual models (see Sect.
 2 for methodology).
-The rainfall patterns associated with AMOC variations in the 2 interglacials are very similar(Fig. 6). both the midHolocene and lig127k experiments are similar.
-The majority of regions across the global do not show any AMOC contributions to show the AMOC contributing 10% or less of the precipitation changes .
-Only small Equatorial Pacific sections (hatched in Fig. 6).
-Only a small portion of the Central Equatorial Pacific demonstrate at least 50% of the precipitation changes ean-could potentially be explained by the AMOC - 350 changes .
-Whether there is any (neither hatched nor stippled in Fig. 6).
-It is unclear whether there is physical reason for a strong AMOC influence to occur particularly in the Equatorial Pacific regionstill remain unclearin this particular region, and perhaps this is instead aliasing the damping of ENSO seen in the simulations (Brown et al., 2020).
+The rainfall patterns associated with AMOC variations in both the midHolocene and lig127k experiments are similar.
+The majority of regions across the global show the AMOC contributing 10% or less of the precipitation changes (hatched in Fig. 6).
+Only a small portion of the Central 290 Equatorial Pacific demonstrate at least 50% of the precipitation changes could potentially be explained by the AMOC changes (neither hatched nor stippled in Fig. 6).
+It is unclear whether there is physical reason for a strong AMOC influence in this particular region, and perhaps this is instead aliasing the damping of ENSO seen in the simulations (Brown et al., 2020).
 It further confirms our conclusion that, in practice, few precipitation changes can be explained by the AMOC changes.
-To summarise, the AMOC does not play a big role in explaining precipitation amount changes globally, and our analysis questions whether precipitation 355 changes should not be used as an AMOC proxyaccording to our analysis.
+To summarise, the AMOC does not play a big role in explaining precipitation amount changes globally, and our analysis questions

+295 whether precipitation changes should be used as an AMOC proxy.

 It is established that AMOC variations alter the location of the intertropical convergence zone (ITCZ), especially over the Atlantic (e.g. Braconnot et al., 2007; McGee et al., 2014).
-This is a feature whose strength is model dependent (Fig. 4), and depends interhemispheric heat transports and its feedbacks (Moreno-Chamarro et al., 2020; Buckley and Marshall, 2016)
+This is a feature whose strength is model dependent (Fig. 4), and depends interhemispheric heat transports and its feedbacks (Moreno-Chamarro et al., 2020; Buckley and Marshall, 2016).
 A characteristic dipole pattern associated with northward shift of the ITCZ emerges in the ensemble mean, even though its magnitude explains only a small portion of the interglacial changes in rainfall amount (Fig. 6).
 Further work is needed to quantify the ITCZ shift seen in the models, perhaps using the metric of Braconnot et al. (2007).
-However, previous work suggests the shifts in ITCZ are likely less than 1°latitude (McGee et al., 2014).
+However, previous work suggests the shifts in ITCZ are likely less than 1° latitude (McGee et al., 2014).